nasa/Common-Metadata-Repository/search-app/api_docs.md

     curl "%CMR-ENDPOINT%/granules?attribute\[\]=float,X\Y\Z,7"

 Multiple attributes can be provided.
 The default is for granules to match all the attribute parameters.
 This can be changed by specifying `or` option with `options[attribute][or]=true`.

+For additional attribute range search, the default is inclusive on the range boundaries.
+This can be changed by specifying `exclude_boundary` option with `options[attribute][exclude_boundary]=true`.

 For granule additional attributes search, the default is searching for the attributes included in the collection this granule belongs to as well.
 This can be changed by specifying `exclude_collection` option with `options[attribute][exclude_collection]=true`.